Ismael-San/GreEnergy-Supply_Automate_Report/README.md

 "Hello Ismael,

-I hope you are doing well,
+I hope you're doing well.

-As the 5th period is coming to the end, our energy-product team is currently preparing a detailed-report (compte rendu) that retrieves all interventions related to BAR SE-104 operations towards/concerning our clients.
-In order to be eligible and collect the CEE delivered by the government, we need to generate, for each site, a singular report that regroups justified documentation needed to testify the intervention and so the energy saved.
+As the 5th period is nearing its end, our energy-product team is preparing a detailed report summarizing interventions related to BAR SE-104 operations with our clients.
+To be eligible for the CEE (Certificat d’Économies d’Énergie) granted by the government, we need to generate an individual report for each site.
+These reports will compile the necessary documentation that justifies the intervention and the energy savings.

-Can you please help us providing a Python script code that will automatically generate individual report for each of our clients based on their data collected inside our database.
+Could you assist us by providing a Python script that will automatically generate the individual reports for each of our clients based on the data stored in our database?

-Here is a deeper look of elements that compose “site” folder that I have attached:
+Here is a breakdown of the elements included in the “site” folder that I have attached:

-- A folder called “Site_Name_Data” that regroups clients information in an excel file called ”données_clients”, file which contains three sheets : Info - Équilibrage - Températures.
+- “Site_Name” folder which contains an Excel file titled “données_clients.”
+This file has three sheets: Info, Équilibrage, and Températures, which include the relevant client data.
-- “Images” folder which/that contains client photos of different pieces “Chaufferie”, “Façade”, “Vannes”, “Pompes” that you will need to replace in the template report
+- “Images” folder that includes client photos of various components, such as boilers, valves and pumps, which need to be inserted into the template report.
-- A PDF file that you will use as template (page 1 - 5 - 7 - 8 - 10 need modification for each client - the rest is unchanged)
+- A PDF file serving as the template for the report

-Additional information: each client’s file are located in a file called “REPORT_EQ_23(23 correspond to the year)/T1(= trimester)/R122( = report number)-Site_Name”
+For your reference, each client’s file is located in a folder structure as follows: “.../REPORT_EQ_XX/TX/RXXX-Site_Name”.
+Where "_XX/" represents the year, TX indicates the trimester and RXXX is the report number.

-Feel free to send any questions in the meantime,
+Please feel free to reach out with any questions in the meantime.

-Looking forward to hearing from you,
+Looking forward to hearing from you.

-Gabrielle”
+Best regards,

+Gabrielle“

 ## Data Structure